sandisz-d734m37/sweater-weather/README.md

 ### Creating a road trip
 Here we are, the real functionality of our lovely application.

-This is another `POST` request, so make sure you've selected `POST` in thart dropdown we've talked so much about.
+This is another `POST` request, so make sure you've selected `POST` in that dropdown we've talked so much about.

 Now put this into your address bar: